 If your pet is a pedigree, beware of leaving it tied up outside a shop, alone in a car, and strangers asking you lots of questions about it.

-If your pet goes missing, search the local area, make up some lost pet posters and offer a reward – Pet Insurance from John Lewis Finance will pay up to £1000 per year towards advertising and a reward.
+If your pet goes missing, search the local area, make up some lost pet posters and offer a reward – Pet Insurance from John Lewis Money will pay up to £1000 per year towards advertising and a reward.
 (Once the search is over, remember to take down the posters.)

 Seasonal risks